chriskuehl/autopkgtest/doc/README.package-tests.rst

 The fields which may appear in debian/tests/control stanzas are:

-Tests: name-of-test [name-of-another-test ...]
+Tests: name-of-test [, name-of-another-test ...]
     This field names the tests which are defined by this stanza, and map to executables/scripts in the test directory.
 All of the other fields in the same stanza apply to all of the named tests.
 Either this field or ``Test-Command:`` must be present.

-    Test names are separated by whitespace and should contain only characters which are legal in package names.
+    Test names are separated by comma and/or whitespace and should contain only characters which are legal in package names.
 It is permitted, but not encouraged, to use upper-case characters as well.

 Test-Command: shell command
     If your test only contains a shell command or two, or you want to